scuzzydude/asimov/asimov.md

 The purpose of the private stake is to provide a backing reserve in fiat and cryptocurrencies[^19] for asimov as a currency.
 The private stake will not be touched, and conditions where the stake would be used or burned should be outlined in amendments to the charter.
 There should be a long probationary period, and if The Foundation does NOT meet certain goals, the private stake should be returned to the stakers.

 The private staking period begins now and lasts until the stake reaches a threshold of \$100 million in USD equivalents.
 At that point the distribution value will be calculated.
-The average daily value of the stake currency in USD will be used between the time the stake is received until mint day.
+Other staked currencies will be converted to a USD value when the distribution is calculated.
 There will be a multiplier for each stake in the order it was received.

 Details of the private stake process will be available here: <http://www.geniusandvanity.org/stakes/>